Senzing/poc-viewer/README.md

 ```console
 python3 poc_viewer.py
 ```
+Optional parameters ...
-The -c configuration parameter is only required if the SZ_INI_FILE_NAME environment variable is not set.
+- The -c configuration parameter is only required if the SZ_INI_FILE_NAME environment variable is not set.

-The -s snapshot file parameter is for convenience if you just took a snapshot and want to load it.
+- The -s snapshot file parameter is for convenience if you just took a snapshot and want to load it.
+If you forget this, you can use the load command while in the viewer itself.
+The viewer also remembers the last file loaded, so its not required every time.

 Next type "help" to see the available commands ...
 ```console